synacktiv/DepFuzzer/README.md

 ## Found a bug or an idea ?

 If you found a bug or have an idea, don't hesitate to open an issue on this project !

+# Disclaimer

+This tool is not meant to find all dependencies confusion within projects.
+Furthermore, the tool is known to produce false positives due to the complexity of parsing requirements files.

+Always check manually if it's exploitable before taking actions.

+Please note that actually exploiting this vulnerability might have out of control side effects, so be careful.

+Synacktiv cannot be held responsible if the tool is used for malicious purposes, it's for educational purposes only.